dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 ### LM_STATISTICS

 Localizes barcodes by groups of contiguous black-white regions.
 This is optimized for QRCode and DataMatrix.
-This mode has the following arguments for further cuztomization.

 **Available Mode Arguments:**